Best Brands College 2026

 Time: 1:50 – 2:10 pm

 Out-of-home campaigns provide more than just reach: if they are properly orchestrated, they can become an experience space in the middle of the city.
 Programmatic targeting, creative technologies and special formats are turning (digital) advertising media into dynamic brand experiences.
 Out-of-home advertising is visible, relevant and scalable – and surprises, activates and connects people.
-Based on real-life examples, OOH expert Mike Bödger will show how it’s done.
+Based on real-life examples, OOH expert Mike Bödger showed how it’s done.

 Further information about Mike Bödger this Masterclass can be found here.